Gui1111RIbeiro/Jogo_Html/README.md

 # 🔨 Project Features

-- `Feature 1`: icon image
+- `Feature 1`: jump with the character
-- `Feature 2`: split screen
+- `Feature 2`: restart the game
-- `Feature 3`: compatible for both devices IOS and Android
+- `Feature 3`: this code used only html

 # ▶ Run the Project